MichelVGameMaker/GameMaker-To-LDTK/README.md

 -Jujuadam’s SNAP library.
 SNAP offers advanced data parsing features.
 If you do not know about it, or worse about Juju’s library, you can check them out here: https://github.com/JujuAdams
 -Rousr's imguigml. imguigmgl is a wrapper of dearimgui library that allows to build user interface in no time.
 You can download it here: https://imguigml.rou.sr/

-Other than that, the tool proceeds in three steps:
+Other than that, the tool proceeds in four steps:
 1-a-Scan object .yy files from the Game Maker directory, to extract all data about their variables definition.
 1-b-Arrange this data in JSON format stored in a Staging Area.
 In the processs, it translates from Game Maker to LDtk syntax (a variable.name in game maker translates to a field.identifier in ldtk for instance, a variable.default_value to a struct { type, range, } etc…
 2-Parse the destination LDtk file into an other struct.